bagder/daniel.haxx.se/about.md

 ## Licensing

-curl had started out GPL licensed pretty much without thought, but after some thinking I decided the GPL approach wasn't exactly in line with my philosophy.
+curl had started out GPL licensed pretty much without thought, but after some thinking I decided the GPL approach was not exactly in line with my philosophy.

 In 1998 when we released curl 4.9, we switched to the MPL license.
 It is a very liberal license and was much more in line with what I really wanted